 THIRTY-ONE THANK YOUS!
 Whether you partied with us in the library or simply shopped online from home, we are grateful to all those who helped to raise $400 in product this past winter.
 Our new collection of Play K Learning Toys from Lakeshore is snuggly arranged inside all those lovely cubes and duffles we were able to order.
 Best of all, we were able to organize our office space, too.
 Let us know when you're ready to party again.

 SPRING DONORS: Thank you!
 Our most recent contributors are Beth Baxter, Nancy Andre and Candice Treser.
-We feel 3X grateful because these two ladies support our library every year.
+We feel 3X grateful because these three ladies support our library every year.
 A more complete list of 2016 donors is located on our Donations page.
-Rt 40 Aggregates and Feed contributed mulch for our front garden.
-Steve, a Cal U student, contributed many hours of his time completing fix-up projects for the library; he is amazing and we as if we've found all the Little Cats who help The Cat in the Hat.
+Rt 40 Aggregates and Feed contributed mulch for our front garden and Lowes of Belle Vernon donated a picnic table to make our back patio a great place to realx and read a book!

 INVESTING FOR OUR FUTURES: Many of our donors have been contributing to the Library for decades.
 Please visit, volunteer, and donate this year.
 YOU are vital to our mission to provide everyone with access to information in a happy space where we all thrive.
 Our fundraising goal for 2016 is $30,000.
 We bet you did not know that we habitually fall ahort by $23,000 below what the state expects us to raise.
 Please remember this the next time you think to yourself, "They're always asking for money, and yet they never close."
 We haven't had any support from our school district since 2011, and less than half of the communities in our service area make annual contributions.
 Everyone is wearing a tight belt, we understand.
 If everyone gave something (and those who can gave a bit more), we might be able to meet the state's expectations.
 Thank you.